-Since this is the first time you have connected to this database you will be asked a series of questions to define the database parameters.
-You may choose to Skip Configuration Wizards or Start Configuration.
-If you choose to configure your application, you may proceed with the following steps:
+If this is the first time you've connected to this database you'll be asked a series of questions to define the database parameters:

-- 1. Configure Your Interface: select Simplified and click Next. - 2.
-Configure Your Company Information: replace the proposed default of OpenERP S.A. by your own company name, complete as much of your address as you like.
-You can set the currency that your company uses or leave the default setting.
-You may also add your company logo which will be visible on reports and other documents.
-Click Next. - 3.
-Install Applications: check the applications you need and then click Install.
-For now, do not install any application.
+- 1. Select a profile: select Minimal Profile and click Next. - 2.
+Company Details: replace the proposed default of Tiny sprl by your own company name, complete as much of your address as you like, and add some lines about your company, such as a slogan and any statutory requirements, to the header and footer fields.
+Click Next. - Summary: check the information and go back to make any modifications you need before installation.
+Then click Install. - 4.
+Installation Completed : click Ok.

-Once configuration is complete you are connected to your OpenERP system.
-Its functionality is very limited because you have selected a Simplified interface with no application installed, but this is sufficient to demonstrate that your installation is working.
+Once configuration is complete you're connected to your Open ERP system.
+Its functionality is very limited because you've selected a minimal installation, but this is sufficient to demonstrate that your installation is working.

-Figure 6.10: Defining your company during initial database configuration
+Figure 5.11: Defining your company during initial database configuration

-6.3.3 Managing Databases
+5.3.3 Managing databases

-As a super-administrator you do not only have rights to create new databases, but also to:
+As a super-administrator you've not only got rights to create new databases, but also to:

-- · delete databases,
+- · delete databases.

 - backup databases,

 - · restore databases.

-All of these operations can be carried out from the menu $File \rightarrow Databases...$ in the GTK client, or from the Databases button in the web client's Login screen.
+All of these operations can be carried out from the menu $File \rightarrow Databases... \rightarrow Backup$ databases in the GTK client, or from the Database button in the web client's Login screen.

-Tip: Duplicating a database

-To duplicate a database you can:
+Tip: Duplicating a database To duplicate a database you can: